bakpakin/Fennel/reference.md

 # Fennel Reference

-These are all the special forms recognized by the Fennel compiler.
-It does not include built-in Lua functions; see the
+These are all the built-in macros and special forms recognized by the Fennel compiler.
+It does not include built-in Lua functions; see the [Lua reference manual][1] or the [Lua primer][3] for that.

-[Lua reference manual][1] or the [Lua primer][3] for that.
+A macro is a function which runs at compile time and transforms some Fennel code into different Fennel.
+A special form (or special) is a primitive construct which emits Lua code directly.
+When you are coding, you don't need to care about the difference between built-in macros and special forms; it is an implementation detail.

 Remember that Fennel relies completely on Lua for its runtime.
 Everything Fennel does happens at compile-time, so you will need to